Oozankilic/University-Projects/CMPE493 | Information Retrieval/Simple Search System for Phrase and Free Text Queries/README.md

 Python3 is used

-run the program in the same folder with sgm files
+run the program in the same folder with Reuters-21578 data set

 run as -> python3 searchQuery.py